Winter is the coldest time of year. The days are shorter and the temperature drops, but we still want to get outside and play in the great outdoors.

 -Outer Layer - Protects you from the elements.
 These weatherproof layers should be windproof, waterproof, and breathable.

-Hopefully these tips for staying warm when it's cold outside will help you enjoy your favorite winter activity even more.
+Hopefully these tips for staying warm when it's cold outside will help you enjoy your favorite winter activities even more.